2026 Election Tracker

 2022

 Both Idaho House seats are safely Republican.
-ID-1 (Russ Fulcher, northern Idaho including Coeur d'Alene) is running for a fifth term and faces two Republican primary challengers (Joseph Morrison and Andy Briner) — but Fulcher remains the favorite.
-ID-2 (Mike Simpson, eastern Idaho including Idaho Falls) is running for re-election to a 15th term; he's the dean of the Idaho delegation.
+ID-1 (Russ Fulcher, northern Idaho including Coeur d'Alene) won his May 19 Republican primary with 78.1 percent against Joseph Morrison (11.3 percent) and Andy Briner (10.6 percent).
+He faces Democratic nominee Kaylee Peterson (87.1 percent of the Dem primary vote) in November.
+ID-2 (Mike Simpson, eastern Idaho including Idaho Falls) also won his Republican primary and is now running for a 15th term as the dean of the Idaho delegation.

 U.S. House delegation composition — Idaho